StuartIanNaylor/log2zram/README.md

 # LOGROTATE_FREQ=minutes
 LOGROTATE_FREQ=
 # PRUNE_FREQ will check if available space % is less than PRUNE_LEVEL and if so move and clean /oldlog
+# PRUNE_FREQ= Leave empty to disable
 # PRUNE_FREQ=minutes
 PRUNE_FREQ=60
 # PRUNE_LEVEL if log size is below this level then old logs will be moved to hdd.log enter as % of free space
 # Moving the old logs will restart log rotation as old logs will no longer exist in /var/log/oldlog
 # In normal operation hitting 50% or above can take many hourly cycles so a higher prune level is a balance
-# 40-60% is probably a good level as too high will restart logrotation and create less history, too low and increase
+# 20-40% is probably a good level as too high will restart logrotation and create less history, too low and increase
 # the chance of running out of space
-PRUNE_LEVEL=60
+PRUNE_LEVEL=30
 ```

 #### refresh time: